 Will you photoshop every single photo that shows every single dimple on my face that I dislike?
 Will you change my bone structure in the photographs?

 No, I will not.
 I used to offer this as an option, because I used to teach photoshop classes for 6 years and I can do almost anything with photoshop - but as the years go by, I realize that I'm a firm believer in the fact that the real photos are the best photos, and that anyone who doesn't want to look like themselves on their wedding day is probably not a couple that I'd be best working with.
 I will edit out pimples for sure, or dimples (if you hate them... how can you hate your dimples?!) in some of your favorite photos if that's what you'd like.
 But, I won't change your bone structure or photoshop you a new chin (yes, I've had people ask both of these things).
-Please know that at this point, I interview couples to make sure that we align well for your wedding day, and part of that interview is me figuring out if we will work together based upon what you want - do you want to look like you're sitting in a studio posed and stiff on your wedding day?
-The we are not the right fit.
+Please know that at this point, I interview couples to make sure that we align well for your wedding day, and part of that interview is me figuring out if we will work together based upon what you want - do you want to look like you're sitting in a studio posed and stiff and fake on your wedding day?
+If your answer is yes, then we are not the right fit.
 Do you want me to make you a new nose and cheekbone in photoshop?
 Nope, we won't work there, either.
-Please know that this is not something I offer and asking to photoshop anything other than pimples or random things that are usually photoshopped (Hair in the face?
-Yes, I will definitely photoshop that if it's doable to keep your whole face without the hair ruining it.
-One eye is closed but we have another photo with it open and you'd like the open eye on the photo instead?
-Yes, I can do that as well!) will not be done.
+Please know that this is not something I offer and asking to photoshop anything other than pimples or random things that are usually photoshopped will not be done.
+EXCEPTIONS: Hair in the face?
+Yes, I will definitely photoshop that if it's doable to keep your face looking natural in a shot without the hair ruining it.
+If we have a photo where one eye is closed but we have another photo with the exact same eye in the exact same position is open and you'd like the open eye on the photo instead?
+Yes, I can do that as well!

 Can I give you a shot list for you to photograph on my wedding day?